Vidyamala

 Today, Breathworks—now a Community Interest Company (CIC)—is a highly successful international organisation offering mindfulness-based approaches to living well with pain, stress, and illness.

-A few years after its founding, Vidyamala changed the organisation’s name from Peace of Mind to Breathworks, and later established a complementary social enterprise.
-With the assistance of Sona Fricker and Gary Hennessey, both experienced mindfulness practitioners and teachers, she developed a train-the-trainers programme.
+A few years after its founding, as mentioned previously Vidyamala changed the organisation’s name from 'Peace of Mind' to 'Breathworks', and later established a complementary social enterprise.
+With the assistance of Sona Fricker and Gary Hennessey, both experienced mindfulness practitioners and teachers.
+With these friends she went on to develop a train-the-trainers programme.
 This model mirrored a similar framework I had created earlier for the Workable Centre Network (WCN)- Europe project in 1998, which I led as WCN-Europe’s lead partner.